kimjonghoon/JavaBank/README.md

 	/

 ### Have to do
-Download the Oracle JDBC driver(ojdbc6.jar) from the link below. https://www.oracle.com/database/technologies/jdbcdriver-ucp-downloads.html#license-lightbox
+Download the Oracle JDBC driver(ojdbc6.jar) from the https://www.oracle.com/database/technologies/jdbcdriver-ucp-downloads.html#license-lightbox

-Download the latest slf4j-api-x.x.xx.jar and slf4j-simple-x.x.xx.jar from the link below. http://www.slf4j.org/download.html
+Download the latest slf4j-api-x.x.xx.jar and slf4j-simple-x.x.xx.jar from the http://www.slf4j.org/download.html

 Add ojdbc6.jar, slf4j-api-x.x.xx.jar and slf4j-simple-x.x.xx.jar files to the jars/ directory.